SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/custom/delta-table-operations.md

 | Action        | Action to perform on the table | True     |

 :::note
-At lease one value from table name or file path needs to be provided.
+At least one value from table name or file path needs to be provided.
 :::

 ## Example